commercetest/nlnet/TESTING.md

 - **Definition:** Test previously fixed bugs to ensure they do not reappear.
 - **Purpose:** Maintain stability as new changes are introduced.
 - **Examples:**
-  - Re-testing a bug fix in data serialization logic.
+  - Re-testing a bug fix in data serialisation logic.
   - Running tests from previous releases.

 ---